yangdanny97/yangdanny97.github.io/_posts/2024-11-20-nyc-subway-connectivity.md

 Other neighborhoods, like Greenpoint right next door, have only a single station or line.
 Residents often need to transfer once (or even twice) to get to their destination, and when their only subway line stops running (such as during the G train shutdowns this summer) they are left with few alternatives.

 In this blog post, I discuss several proxies for transit connectivity in each neighborhood: how I calculated them, how different neighborhoods stack up, and their merits and flaws.
-Buckle in for some cool charts, graph theory, and making fun of Greenpoint - there's a little something for everyone here.
+Buckle in for some cool charts, graph theory, and taking pity on Greenpoint - there's a little something for everyone here.

-## Datasets
+## Datasets/Tools

 To explore these questions, I downloaded some open datasets and got to work creating some visualizations in Python and D3.js.
 For the purposes of this project, I define neighborhoods based on "Neighborhood Tabulation Areas" used by the NYC Department of City Planning.
 There are some drawbacks to this approach, which we'll discuss later.